Shimaadnan/GitHomeworkFixErrors/homework.md

 What is JavaScript?

 A programming language used on the browser
+Jave Script is a HIgh Level, Object oriented prigramming Language.

 ## Question 8

 What three problem does Git & Github solve?

-Is for version control of the code ( to Track every changes on the code)
+Is for version control of the code ( to Track every changes on the code) GitHub is website that we can use Git.

 ## Question 9